GTK-teaching/RNA-seq/_episodes/03-Sleuth.md

 so <- sleuth_wt(so, 'conditionscramble')
 ```

 The final step would be to call the R shiny app to help visualize the data.
-If you wish to bypass
-this, the data can be saved using models(), and manipulated to your preference.
+The data can also be saved using models(), and visualized to your preference.

 ```
 # Visualize